 (1) Calculated by dividing GAAP net income by GAAP average shareholders' equity.
+(2) Adjusted return on capital is defined as adjusted net income plus adjusted interest expense (after-tax) divided by adjusted average capital.

 (3) The cost of capital includes both a cost of equity and a cost of debt.
 The cost of equity capital is determined based on a formula that considers the risk of the business and the risk associated with our use of debt.
 The formula utilized for determining the cost of equity capital is as follows: (the average 30-year Treasury rate + 5%) + [(1 - tax rate) x (the average 30-year Treasury rate + 5% - pre-tax average cost of debt rate) x average debt/(average equity + average debt x tax rate)].
-For the periods presented, the average 30-year Treasury rate and the adjusted pre-tax average cost of debt were as follows:
+For the periods presented, the average 30-year Treasury rate and the adjusted pretax average cost of debt were as follows: